 Image credit: Disneyland

-Get adventurous during this long break and visit USA for a road trip from San Francisco to Los Angeles and Las Vegas.
+Get adventurous during this long break and visit USA for road trip from San Francisco to Los Angeles and Las Vegas.
 Or fly straight to Seattle to find out why it’s called the emerald city, visit an active volcano, and spot the Milkyway above it.

 If you’re not a fan of long-haul flights, travel half the distance to Australia.
 Whether you’re dipping your toes in a waterfall up North or spotting dolphins down South, Australia has an endless itinerary to fit every traveller’s needs.

 A favourite among many is beachy Gold Coast.
 Get in touch with nature by going glamping and visiting rock pools, or challenge your fear of heights atop one of the skyscrapers, SkyPoint Climb.
-You can even explore Gold Coast on a bicycle and go cafe-hopping with ease.
+You can even explore Gold Coast on bicycle and go cafe-hopping with ease.

 For a less conventional holiday, plan a trip to Mongolia.
 This is the best time to visit this otherwise freezing land and it’s every adventure-seekers dream come true with opportunities for outdoor camping, trekking through the rough terrains on board a horse, and meeting locals.